rundeck/docs/docs/learning/howto/use-roi-metrics.md

 # Using ROI Metric Data

 **ROI Metrics Data** stores arbitrary key value pairs against your job to help understand your ROI per job execution.
-The metrics will be stored against the each execution of the job, and accessible via API for further analysis.
+The metrics will be stored against the execution of the job, and accessible via API for further analysis.
 This article will walk through a setup scenario and provide some helpful example scripts to gather data from the API.

 ## Configuring the Metrics

 ### Example Scenario:

-Customer X has decided to track how often time is saved with their newly implemented Automation job (uniquely titled `ROI Job`).
-They know from historical issues that doing the same work prior to writing this job the manual steps took around 75 minutes across all teams, start to finish.
+Customer X has decided to track how much time is saved with their newly implemented Automation job (uniquely titled `ROI Job`).
+They know from historical ticket-data that doing the same work manually - prior to writing this job - took around 75 minutes across all teams, start to finish.
 The job now runs in just seconds.
 To configure the job follow the steps or download the job definition.

 :::: tabs
 ::: tab Steps to Create